CrowdStrike/aws-verified-access/README.md

 ### 7. Create a certificate

-In this step, you'll use AWS Certificate Manager to create a certificate for the domain of your private application.
+Use AWS Certificate Manager to create a certificate for the domain of your private application.

 1. Navigate to the [AWS Certificate Manager](https://console.aws.amazon.com/acm) console page
 1. Click `Request a certificate`